 Chair of The Patients Association

-"I feel passionate about the right of all patients to receive the best care possible from competent, kind and caring staff," Said Liz.
-"Good quality care for all patients is a goal of the Patients Association.
-Currently, much of our work is focused on older people in need of health and social care, as well as those suffering from mental ill health.
-These patients are particularly vulnerable when the NHS and social care services are so short of resources.
+Liz was appointed to the role of Trustee of the Patients Association in 2014 and elected as Chair in 2016.
+Liz is passionate about the right of all people to receive the best care possible from competent, kind and caring staff.
+"Good quality health and social care for all people is a goal of the Patients Association.
+Currently, much of our work is focused on older people, as well as those suffering from mental ill health.
+These people are particularly vulnerable when the NHS and social care services are so short of resources.
 Often, they and their carers have no-one to speak up for them.
-The Patients Association continues to strive to bring about improved services to meet their needs.
+The Patients Association continues to strive to bring about improved services to meet their needs.”

 Dave Taylor has over 35 years experience of digital development and marketing in both the public and private sectors.
 Until 2002 he was Vice President for a multinational manufacturer, where he was responsible for e-commerce and web marketing in over 25 countries.
 In 2003 he joined the National Physical Laboratory (NPL) where he was responsible for knowledge transfer and marketing communications for NPL’s professional services for the NHS.
 In this role Dave supported scientists in their use of social media tools, and developed and produced NPL’s first podcasts in early 2006.

 In 2007/8 he provided digital media support for Lord Darzi’s healthcare consultations for NHS London and the NHS Next Stage Review, subsequently joining Imperial College’s Faculty of Medicine to manage technology-based research projects in healthcare quality improvement and patient safety.

 His recent work includes a “Quantified-Self” study using machine learning software to analyse physical activity data transmitted over the internet from patients’ smartphones and an iPad-based app that facilitates communication within surgical teams and between the team and their patients.

 Dave has a BSc in Mathematics and an MSc in Experimental Psychology.